ysyk2021/the-power-of-positive-workplace-relationships-how-to-build-a-collaborative-supportive-and-engaging/src/chapter-2-3.md

-# Assessing Your Personal Approach to Workplace Relationships

 In this chapter, we will explore the importance of assessing your personal approach to workplace relationships.
 Understanding how you engage with others in the professional setting is crucial for building positive and effective relationships in the workplace.
 By evaluating your approach and making necessary adjustments, you can foster a collaborative, supportive, and engaging work environment.